Sunday, April 27, 2014

 The item: Clothes.
 I know, surprise, surprise.
 Any one want to place a bet on how many weeks of the year end up being clothing?

-After the clothing swap, there were quite a few items that ended up not working for me.
+The backstory: After the clothing swap, there were quite a few items that ended up not working for me.

-Some were passed on to a friend to see if they worked for her, and others were dropped off at a clothing donation bin, this one was for the Michigan Humane Society.
+Method of expulsion: Some were passed on to a friend to see if they worked for her, and others were dropped off at a clothing donation bin, this one was for the Michigan Humane Society.

 Monetary impact: $0